 Many homeowners install UV lights to remove odors and VOCs.
 To further improve air quality, they also eliminate mold, bacteria, and other airborne pollutants and allergens.

 Air ducts act like the bloodline of your home’s heating and cooling, transferring fresh air between your HVAC system and home.
 Over time, dust, dirt, and debris that travels through them will collect and can cause problems if unattended.
 Schedule a professional duct cleaning, and plan to do so annually.

 Prevent expensive, unexpected repairs later in the season with a professional inspection with your local HVAC experts.
 They’ll ensure your system is set for optimal performance in terms of both efficiency and safety, including indoor air quality.

 The arrival of spring is bittersweet here in Minnesota.
 While we get to enjoy warmer weather, we also face the seasonal allergies that come with it.
 And now that we’re spending extra time in our homes, use these springtime tips for indoor air quality to keep your family happy, healthy, and safe.

-The experienced team at Stafford have the expertise to cover all your residential HVAC and electrical needs.
+The experienced team at Stafford Home Service Inc. has the expertise to cover all your residential HVAC and electrical needs.
 We’re proud to continue offering our services at this time, taking extra precautions to protect the health and safety of our team members and clients.